Test Annotations

 */

-Similarly, we can pass path to a PHP script instead of INI.
-It must return array or Traversable.
+Similarly, instead of an INI file, you can reference a PHP script.
+It must return an array or a Traversable object.
 File databases.php:

 return [